Relatives plead for tips on kidnapped family, including baby - KESQ

 The sheriff said detectives believe the kidnapper destroyed unspecified evidence in an attempt to cover his tracks.

-The sheriff’s office said that firefighters on Monday found a pickup truck belonging to Amandeep Singh that was on fire.
+The sheriff’s office said that firefighters on Monday found Amandeep Singh’s truck on fire.
 Merced Police Department officers went to Amandeep Singh’s home, where a family member tried to reach him and the couple.
 When they were not able to reach their family members, they called the Merced County Sheriff’s office to report them missing, the office said.

+Warnke said that while detectives have not established any motive or determined whether Salgado worked with any accomplices, he believes the suspect was driven by money and colluded with someone else.

+“I fully believe that there was at least one other person involved,” the sheriff said, noting that he does not have any evidence to back that up.

 The sheriff’s office said the FBI, the California Department of Justice, and other local law enforcement agencies are helping with the investigation.